AJThurston/svytldr/README.md

 from long `tidy` format data to wide format as in typical survey toplines or for papers:

-- fmttd_tbl: Produces a formatted table with columns for each group and statistic (Default = F; statistics nested w/in group) \[logical\]
+- wide: Produces a formatted table with columns for each group and statistic (Default = F; statistics nested w/in group) \[logical\]

 ## Example dataframe `svytldr_df`